 No. 2 R.A.F.
 Beach Squadron were part of the assault forces for the JUNO area.
 H-Hour was 0720 hours on 6th June.

-LCM 229 in which AC1 J.E.
+The Squadron Operations Record Book records that LCM 229 in which AC1 J.E.
 Smith (1378458), Motor Cyclist, was sailing, sank in mid-channel, believed to be caused by enemy action.
-Smith was picked up by a mine-sweeper and landed in the U.K. The airman was the driver of a Jeep carrying various items of equipment, including the camp kit of Squadron Leader A.E.L.
+Smith was picked up by a minesweeper and landed in the U.K. The airman was the driver of a Jeep carrying various items of equipment, including the camp kit of Squadron Leader A.E.L.
 Hill (Officer Commanding No. 974 R.A.F.
 Beach Balloon Squadron).
 The Jeep and its contents were lost.
+In fact LCM 229 was lost after it broke down in mid-channel and all aboard were picked up by the minesweeper HMS Poole.2

 No 104 Beach Flight started to land on NAN beach during the morning of D-Day and No 103 Beach Flight began landing on MIKE beach in the afternoon.
 (Follow the links to read what happened to the individual Flights)